mlappe/Softwareprojekt_NLmaps/smt/README.txt

 select_from_nbest.py,my_cfg_set.py,Delinearizer.py(num-to-consonant-version),cfg.txt and (if you want to clear the folder fast again) clear.sh.

+Look at MosesFolder1.png and Mosesfolder2.png to see how it's meant to be.

 Now you should be able to run mosespipe.sh.

 "listfile" contains the n-best translations